 The CSRC's role is to review and advise Shell about our policies and performance against the Shell General Business Principles, our Code of Conduct and our mandatory Health, Safety, Security, Environment and Social Performance standards.

 The CSRC meets regularly throughout the year.
 It reviews and discusses a wide range of sustainability-related topics and assesses our sustainability performance, audit results and the sustainable development metrics that apply to the Executive Committee.
 It also monitors major issues of public concern that may be relevant to Shell.

-- in 2015, the Chairman of the CSRC is Hans Wijers, formally CEO and Chairman of Akzo Nobel (Chairman of the Committee with effect from May 20, 2015).
-Charles O. Holliday stood down as Chairman of the Committee on May 19, 2015;
+- In 2016, the Chairman of the CSRC is Hans Wijers, formally Chief Executive and Chairman of Akzo Nobel (Chairman of the Committee with effect from May 20, 2015).

-- Patricia A. Woertz, business leader with extensive oil industry experience; and
+- Patricia A. Woertz, a business leader with extensive oil industry experience.